 Get your boyfriend to take you to a romantic Christmas market – The 10 Best

-Christmas: mince pies, mulled wine and binge eating!
-This time of the year doesn’t have to be all about gorging on food though and you can still find some time for romance.
+Its never to early to start thinking about Christmas: mince pies, mulled wine and binge eating!
+It doesn’t have to be all about gorging on food though and you can still find some time for romance.
 Here’s a short guide to the most romantic Christmas markets in Europe.
+So start looking into booking your flights.

 10. Birmingham, UK